LangbaseInc/langbase-examples/examples/ai-email-agent/README.md

 ## Build an AI Email Agent with Pipes — ⌘ Langbase

 An AI powered email agent to help you analyze sentiment, summarize content, decides whether a response is needed or not, and generates replies for your emails.
 This agent is built by using multiple AI Pipes on Langbase which work with 30+ LLMs (OpenAI, Gemini, Mistral, Llama, Gemma, etc), any Data (10M+ context with Memory sets), and any Framework (standard web API you can use with any software).

 Check out the live demo [here][demo].

 ## Features

 -   📧 AI Email Agent — Built with multiple AI Pipes on ⌘ Langbase
-    -   [Email Sentiment][] – An agent to analyze the sentiment of the incoming email
+    -   [Email Sentiment][email-sentiment] – An agent to analyze the sentiment of the incoming email
-    -   [Summarizer][] – Summarizes the content of the email and make it less wordy for you
+    -   [Summarizer][summarizer] – Summarizes the content of the email and make it less wordy for you
-    -   [Email Decision Maker][] – An agent that decides whether the email needs a response or not, and also the category and priority of the response
+    -   [Email Decision Maker][decision-maker] – An agent that decides whether the email needs a response or not, and also the category and priority of the response
-    -   [Pick Email Writer][] - A pipe that picks the tone for writing an email
+    -   [Pick Email Writer][pick-email-writer] – A pipe that picks the tone for writing an email
-    -   [Email Writer][] - A pipe that writes a response email as a reply to your email
+    -   [Email Writer][email-writer] – A pipe that writes a response email as a reply to your email
 -   ⚡️ Streaming — Real-time experience with streamed responses
 -   🔋 Responsive and open source — Works on all devices and platforms

 ## Learn more

-1. Check the [CodeAlchemist Pipe on ⌘ Langbase][codealchemist]
+1. Check the [AI Email Agent Pipe on ⌘ Langbase][codealchemist]
 2. Read the [source code on GitHub][gh] for this example
 3. Go through Documentaion: [Pipe Quick Start][qs]
 4. Learn more about [Pipes & Memory features on ⌘ Langbase][docs]